 Michigan’s Upper Peninsula is a dream during the summer and when winter comes through, a winter wonderland.
-With so many activities to choose from, you might suffer from decision fatigue on deciding what activity to pursue.
+Because there are so many options to choose from, make sure to spend your time doing the best.
 If you’re lucky enough to be in the UP during the winter, make sure to include the Eben Ice Caves on your must stop spots!

 - Where is the trailhead?